 - Blue Cross RiverRink: Ferris wheel, rollerblading rink in the summer and ice skating in the winter

-If you’re looking for something to do outdoors in Philadelphia with the family, be sure to check out one of these waterfront attractions!
+If you’re looking for things to do in Philadelphia outdoors with your family, be sure to check out one of these waterfront attractions!

 9. Museums in Philadelphia